 An estimated 20,000 perished in the devastation.
 Entire communities were wiped out, and hundreds of thousands of people were displaced.

-In the two years since the disaster, AmeriCares has provided nearly $6 million in medical and humanitarian aid to help families who have lost everything build a healthy future.
+In the three years since the disaster, AmeriCares has committed $8.6 million in medical and humanitarian aid to help families who have lost everything build a healthy future.
 While Japan continues to rebuild, our team in Japan is working with local organizations to support health programs that benefit survivors immediately.

 AmeriCares responded quickly, and our team remains in the disaster zone to this day.
 Our goal is clear: to help survivors regain their health and rebuild their lives.
 Partnering with local organizations, we provided*: